Poems

 and I went through, no matter

-what it contained—old papers,
+it contained—old papers,

 framed photos, cassette tapes—